Arnaz87/aurovm/readme.md

 Ideally, Cobre would be a platform in which a developer can write in any language and can interact easily with modules written in any other, which can run in a lot of different platforms, like different OS's, the web, the JVM or embedded in games and applications.

+It's intended that many features available in many programming languages or elsewhere, like OOP, dynamic dispatch, object serializing, etc. be implemented in standard libraries and conventions, instead of on Cobre itself.

-This project has many things being developed in parallel: the design, an example interpreter, a few language implementations, and a special language for the machine.
+This project has many things being developed in parallel: the design, an example interpreter, a few language implementations, and a high level language with feature parity with Cobre.

 The main documentation is in [docs/Module Format.md](docs/Module Format.md).

-**Note**: The main documentation is in english, but files in notes and a few source comments are in spanish.
+**Note**: The main documentation is in english, but files in notes and a few source comments here and there are in spanish.
 I'm working on translating the important stuff to english.

+**License**: This project is open source software, distributed under the MIT license.

 # Motivations